 - Declaration of Major/Second Major and Assigning Faculty Advisor: All undergraduates in the Krieger School of Arts and Sciences are initially classified as "Pre-Majors."
 During spring of the freshman year, students meet with their academic advisor to discuss their experiences and to declare their major.
-The Office of Academic Advising compiles the decisions and enters them into an electronic workflow which is routed to the DUS for advisor assignment.
-The DUS can then assign faculty advisors to these students via the electronic workflow.
+If the department assigns faculty mentors in SIS, The DUS will assign faculty mentors to these students via the electronic workflow.
 Upperclassmen who wish to declare a major (or minor) will start this process via an electronic workflow in SIS.
 The electronic form is then routed to the department for advisor assignment.
 The DUS will receive this form via email and is responsible for assigning a faculty advisor to the student via the form.
 Note: if a faculty advisor is on leave, students should be reassigned to a different advisor on a temporary basis and notified of this change. - Academic Exceptions in Degree Audit: If a student requests using a "substitution" or unusual course (for example, using a transfer course taken at a different institution) toward a major/minor requirement, the student will need to meet with the DUS to discuss a possible "exception" made to degree audit.
 The DUS decides if the substitution is appropriate and makes the exception via the major checklist form. - Transfer Credit Evaluation: Transfer credit is awarded by advisors in the Office of Academic Advising based on a review of course descriptions and syllabi.
 Students should visit OAA to obtain the necessary form before taking a course outside JHU.
 The DUS or faculty advisor will be asked to approve courses intended to fulfill a major requirement.
 Details can be found at https://advising.jhu.edu/transfer-courses/.